thiago22yow/bioinfo_portfolio/README.md

     </div>
 </body>
 <body><p style='text-align: justify;'>
     However, my project in the Master's program required me to dig into transcriptomics, which meant 100% in silico work.
 To my surprise, I found myself developing an affinity for it.
 The endless possibilities and beautiful graphs were joy to my eyes.
-Now, I spend my time conducting detailed and in-depth computational analyses using programming languages such as Python, R, and Bash to perform various biological experiments and analyses.
+Now, I spend my time conducting detailed and in-depth computational analyses using programming languages such as Python, R, and Bash to perform various biological experiments and analyses for <strong>research</strong> and <strong>private companies</strong>.
 My areas of interest include <strong>Genomics</strong> and <strong>Structural Biology</strong> (It's very exciting when I combine both), specially for <strong>Virology</strong>.
 Take a quick look at some examples!</p>
 </body>
 <br>
 <body>